In a separate webpage we have told the saga of Hubbard-Di Veroli harpsichord.

 6. ALTERNATIVE SOLUTIONS FOR HUBBARD KITS.
 Paul Irvin has produced an elegant solution for the excessive breaking risks when restringing an old Hubbard French kit.
-He reduces the stress by retuning the instrument a full semitone lower than A=415.3, i.e. at "low French pitch" A=392 Hz.
+He reduces the stress by tuning the instrument at "low French pitch" A=392 Hz, a full semitone lower than A=415.3 .
 He compensates for this by simultaneously converting the keyboards, originally with range FF-g''' non-transposing, so that the instrument becomes transposing.
 Two alternatives are possible:

 After the above conversion, the kit is restrung with a schedule devised for the A=392 pitch: the risk is now within very safe limits, and the instrument is significantly improved at a relatively low cost.
-Unfortunately, Irvin's solution was not practicable for the Hubbard-Di Veroli harpsichord, for many reasons:
+Unfortunately, Irvin's solution was not practicable for the Hubbard-Di Veroli harpsichordand for similar Hubbard kitsfor many reasons:

 I therefore preferred a solution that would allow for a successful restringing, yet keeping my keyboards and action unmodified, and also keeping, if possible, the present A=415.3 Hz pitch which allows playing with most present-day Baroque instruments.
 Following the envolvents from THS I devised a schedule and, as soon as I got to a string where the risk exceeded 80%, I decided between the two alternative mitigations: